Michelin-Starred Restaurants in Milan and Lombardy

 La Tavola at Hotel Il Porticciolo, chef Riccardo Bassetti (Laveno)

-*An italic font indicates a new entry to the 2023 Michelin Guide.
+*Italics indicate a new entry for the 2025 Michelin Guide.

 0 replies on “Michelin-Starred Restaurants in Milan and Lombardy”